-As of December 31, 2023 and 2022, the Company had \$1.1 million and \$0.3 million, respectively, in unrecognized tax benefits, which would not affect the effective tax rate if recognized.
-During the year ended December 31, 2023, the Company's unrecognized tax benefits increased by approximately \$0.8 million related to current year tax positions.
+As of December 31, 2024 and 2023, the Company had \$4.5 million and \$1.1 million, respectively, in unrecognized tax benefits, which would not affect the effective tax rate if recognized due to the valuation allowance against deferred tax assets.
 The Company does not anticipate any significant changes in its unrecognized tax benefits over the next 12 months.
 The Company's policy is to recognize interest expense and penalties related to income tax matters in income tax expense.
-As of December 31, 2023 and 2022, the Company had no accrued interest or penalties related to uncertain tax positions.
+As of December 31, 2024 and 2023, the Company had no accrued interest or penalties related to uncertain tax positions.

-The following table summarizes the changes to the Company's unrecognized tax benefits for the years ended December 31, 2023 and 2022 (in thousands):
+The following table summarizes the changes to the Company's unrecognized tax benefits for the years ended December 31, 2024 and 2023 (in thousands):

-Year End December
+Year Ended

+Decem ber 31 l ,

-2023 2022
+2024 2023

-Beginning balance \$ 261 \$ 118
+Beginning balance \$ 1,076 \$ 261

-Additions related to current year positions 781 143
+Additions related to current year positions 2,921 781

-Additions related to prior year positions 34
+Additions related to prior year positions 508 34

-Ending balance \$ 1,076 \$ 261
+Ending balance \$ 4,505 \$ 1,076

 On March 27, 2020, the United States enacted the Coronavirus Aid, Relief and Economic Security Act (CARES Act).
 The Cares Act is an emergency economic stimulus package that includes spending and tax breaks to strengthen the U.S. economy and fund a nationwide effort to curtail the effect of COVID-19.
-The CARES Act provides sweeping tax changes in response to the COVID-19 pandemic, some of the more significant provisions are removal of certain limitations on utilization of net operating losses, increasing the loss carryback period for certain losses to five years, and increasing the ability to deduct interest expense, as well as amending certain provisions of the previously enacted Tax Cuts and Jobs Act of 2017.
+The CARES Act provides sweeping tax changes in response to the COVID-19 pandemic.
+Some of the more significant provisions include the removal of certain limitations on the utilization of net operating losses, an increase in the loss carryback period for certain losses to five years, and an increase in the ability to deduct interest expense.
+Additionally, the CARES Act amends certain provisions of the previously enacted Tax Cuts and Jobs Act of 2017.